Water Usage & Scarcity Takeaways

 Takeaways are key points detailed and referenced in the Water Usage & Scarcity section

-• Water consumption has more impact than water withdrawals; consumed water is not returned to its original source and is not available for reuse.
+Water consumption has more impact than water withdrawals; consumed water is not returned to its original source and is not available for reuse.

-The meat and poultry slaughter and processing industries use large amounts of water relative to the communities in which they operate; the industry’s water pollution issues are generally a more pressing concern than usage.
+Meat slaughter and processing industries use large amounts of water relative to the communities in which they operate; the industry’s water pollution issues are generally a more pressing concern than usage.

 Water Scarcity